 strengths in both media studies and environmental research, education,

-Home to new production facilities and a public film theater, the Carsey-Wolf Center is partnering with the sciences at UCSB to showcase media's ability to transfrom the communication of science and research, and to become a more powerful vehicle for educating, informing, and entertaining diverse audiences.
+Home to new production facilities and a public film theater, the Carsey-Wolf Center is partnering with the sciences at UCSB to showcase media's ability to transfrom how science and research are communicated, and to become a more powerful vehicle for educating, informing, and entertaining diverse audiences.
 Bren School faculty are joined by faculty from the departments of Film Studies, Communication, Environmental Studies, Geography, EEMB, and NCEAS in this new initiative, which will be coordinated by the Carsey-Wolf Center (See the complete list of participating departments and other entities below.)

 The Environmental Media Initiative (EMI) is a multidisciplinary endeavor at UCSB and also with the Santa Barbara community to improve our understanding and management of the many relationships between the environment and the media.
 EMI focuses on understanding both how the environment is conceptualized, portrayed, and communicated through media channels, as well as how media channels and components themselves are conceptualized, designed, controlled, implemented, evaluated, and have effects in terms of environmental issues.